ricmmartins/azure-vpn-aws/README.md

 ![awstunnels](images/awstunnels.png)

-With this, our VPN connection is stablished on both sides and the work is done.
+With this, our VPN connection is established on both sides and the work is done.

 ### 13. Let's test!